U.S. Capitol attack probe may seek interview with Justice Thomas' wife | Law-Order

 U.S. Capitol attack probe may seek interview with Justice Thomas' wife

 The congressional panel investigating the deadly Jan.
-6, 2021, attack on the U.S. Capitol may seek an interview with Virginia Thomas, a Republican activist and wife of Supreme Court Justice Clarence Thomas, a source familiar with the matter said on Monday.
+6, 2021, attack on the U.S. Capitol may seek to interview Virginia Thomas, a Republican activist and wife of Supreme Court Justice Clarence Thomas, a source familiar with the matter said on Monday.

 In a series of 29 messages to Meadows following Trump's loss, Thomas repeatedly asked Meadows to work to overturn the election results.
 Meadows was found in contempt of Congress for refusing to cooperate fully with the Jan.
 6 probe.
 Representatives for Ginni Thomas could not immediately be reached for comment.
 Representatives for Clarence Thomas and the Supreme Court also could not immediately be reached.